Treatment-resistant depression: dTMS

+Vagus nerve stimulation

+Vagus nerve stimulation has also been used for treatment-resistant depression.
+While more studies are needed to better understand its effect, a meta analysis found evidence that it may provide some benefit to individuals struggling with treatment-resistance.

+Deep brain stimulation

+Deep brain stimulation has been used in a small number of clinical trials to treat people with severe treatment-resistant depression.

+Magnetic seizure therapy

+Magnetic seizure therapy is currently being investigated for treating refractory depression.

+Transcranial direct-current stimulation

+Transcranial direct-current stimulation is a form of neuromodulation that uses constant, low direct current delivered via electrodes on the head.

 Psychotherapy

 There is sparse evidence on the effectiveness of psychotherapy in cases of treatment-resistant depression.
 However, a review of the literature suggests that it may be an effective treatment option.
 Psychotherapy may be effective in people with treatment-resistant depression because it can help relieve stress that may contribute to depressive symptoms.

-A Cochrane systematic review has shown that psychological therapies (including cognitive behavioural therapy, dialectal behavioural therapy, interpersonal therapy and intensive short-term dynamic psychotherapy) added to usual care (with antidepressants) can be beneficial for depressive symptoms and for response and remission rates over the short term (up to six months) for patients with treatment-resistant depression.
-Medium‐ (7–12 months) and long‐term (longer than 12 months) effects seem similarly beneficial.
-Psychological therapies added to usual care (antidepressants) seem as acceptable as usual care alone.
+A Cochrane systematic review has shown that psychological therapies (including cognitive behavioural therapy, dialectical behavior therapy, interpersonal therapy and intensive short-term dynamic psychotherapy) added to usual care (with antidepressants) can be beneficial for depressive symptoms and for response and remission rates over the short term (up to six months) for patients with treatment-resistant depression.
+Medium- (7–12 months) and long‐term (longer than 12 months) effects seem similarly beneficial.
+Psychological therapies, including cognitive behavioral therapy, added to usual care (antidepressants) seem as acceptable as usual care alone and may be used as a first line treatment for mild to moderate treatment resistant depression.
+These findings were echoed by another systematic review finding improved response and remission rates for CBT over the short, medium, and long-term.

 Outcomes

 Treatment-resistant depression is associated with more instances of relapse than depression that is responsive to treatment.
 One study showed that as many as 80% of people with treatment-resistant depression who needed more than one course of treatment relapsed within a year.
 Treatment-resistant depression has also been associated with lower long-term quality of life.
+Individuals struggling with treatment-resistant depression report lower work productivity, higher rates of unemployment, and difficulty completing daily tasks when compared to the general population.

-Another study saw just 8 of 124 patients in remission after two years of standard depression treatment.
+While we defined treatment resistance as failing to respond to at least two antidepressants, we know that as you try the third and fourth medication, there is even a higher likelihood of resistance and therefore, depression recurrence.
+This is evidenced by a study that saw just 8 of 124 patients in remission after two years of standard depression treatment.
+This can lead to significant hardships for the individuals struggling with treatment resistance as outlined in the paragraph above.